Pluto: IAU classification

 Public reception to the IAU decision was mixed.
 A resolution introduced in the California State Assembly facetiously called the IAU decision a "scientific heresy".
-The New Mexico House of Representatives passed a resolution in honor of Tombaugh, a longtime resident of that state, that declared that Pluto will always be considered a planet while in New Mexican skies and that March 13, 2007, was Pluto Planet Day.
-The Illinois Senate passed a similar resolution in 2009, on the basis that Clyde Tombaugh, the discoverer of Pluto, was born in Illinois.
+The New Mexico House of Representatives passed a resolution in honor of Clyde Tombaugh, the discoverer of Pluto and a longtime resident of that state, that declared that Pluto will always be considered a planet while in New Mexican skies and that March 13, 2007, was Pluto Planet Day.
+The Illinois Senate passed a similar resolution in 2009 on the basis that Tombaugh was born in Illinois.
 The resolution asserted that Pluto was "unfairly downgraded to a 'dwarf' planet" by the IAU."

 Some members of the public have also rejected the change, citing the disagreement within the scientific community on the issue, or for sentimental reasons, maintaining that they have always known Pluto as a planet and will continue to do so regardless of the IAU decision.
 In 2006, in its 17th annual words-of-the-year vote, the American Dialect Society voted plutoed as the word of the year.
 To "pluto" is to "demote or devalue someone or something".
+In April 2024, Arizona (where Pluto was first discovered in 1930) passed a law naming Pluto as the official state planet.

-Researchers on both sides of the debate gathered in August 2008, at the Johns Hopkins University Applied Physics Laboratory for a conference that included back-to-back talks on the current IAU definition of a planet.
+Researchers on both sides of the debate gathered in August 2008, at the Johns Hopkins University Applied Physics Laboratory for a conference that included back-to-back talks on the IAU definition of a planet.
 Entitled "The Great Planet Debate", the conference published a post-conference press release indicating that scientists could not come to a consensus about the definition of planet.
 In June 2008, the IAU had announced in a press release that the term "plutoid" would henceforth be used to refer to Pluto and other planetary-mass objects that have an orbital semi-major axis greater than that of Neptune, though the term has not seen significant use.